Phone photography tips for travellers

 If you’re planning on hitting the road for some adventures, make sure you come back with photos you can be proud of.
-Here are our tips on how to take better travel photos with your mobile.
+Here are our phone photography tips for those who want to travel light and move fast.

 Look at the scene properly before you pull out your phone.
 Is the lighting nice?
 Does the scene tell a story?
 Is there a way to properly frame your image?
 You’ll be able to tell a lot with your eyes, and you’ll know whether it’s something you would like to capture or not.

-Once you are pointing the camera still consider everything before you press that button if you really want a shot you will share with your friends and family.
+Once you are pointing the camera still consider everything before you press that button.

-One trick to getting great travel photos is to get out of the hotel room early, and stay out late.
+This has to be the number one phone photography tip: get out of the hotel room early, and stay out late.
 This will give you the best opportunity to hit the city without the crowds, and allow you to shoot in the golden hours.
+Otherwise, you are just like everyone else, jostling for a shot without an arm or a leg interrupting the shot.
+This is an old travel photography tip but one that especially relevant for phone photography due to the impact Instagram has had on major tourist destinations.

 Just after the sun rises and just before the sun sets casts off the best light, which makes for better travel photos.
 During the middle of the day the brightness can be quite harsh, so make sure you do your photography at the right times!
 Those mountains will look a lot better with a golden glow thrown across them.